LukeShortCloud/rootpages/src/commands/openstack.rst

    :header: Usage, Explanation
    :widths: 20, 20

-   execute -s overcloud <SCRIPT>, excute a script on all of the Overcloud nodes node import instackenv.json, import the Overcloud nodes based on an Ironic template (they will be in the manageable state) node import --provide instackenv.json, "import the Overcloud nodes in the ""available"" state so they can be introspected" node import --introspect --provide instackenv.json, "import the Overcloud nodes in the ""available"" state after automatically doing introspection"
+   execute -s overcloud <SCRIPT>, execute a script on all of the Overcloud nodes node import instackenv.json, import the Overcloud nodes based on an Ironic template (they will be in the manageable state) node import --provide instackenv.json, "import the Overcloud nodes in the ""available"" state so they can be introspected" node import --introspect --provide instackenv.json, "import the Overcloud nodes in the ""available"" state after automatically doing introspection"